(e.g.)iframe>

 Naejh is the author of several children's books.
 "Nose Poop" and "Singing Bird: A Child's Story" were her first publications.
 She received a Readers' Favorite Award from Best Book Awards for both books.
 "Singing Bird" also received a Dragonfly Award and a Best Book Award in the category of children's literature.
 It was based on a true story about her grandson who sang from sunrise to sunset.
 Receiving these awards led her to believe she could pursue her desire to be a writer.

 Literacy is an area in which Naejh is most passionate.
-Her publications, “READ and The Reader,” are books inspired by her son, Robert, and grandsons, Lourde and London.
-It is a program she developed that assists parents in teaching their children to read.
-She decided to publish and share her program with parents due to her success in teaching children to read in three months.
+Her publications, “READ: A Basic Teaching Tool for parents," is a curriculum program she developed that assists parents with teaching their children to read.
+Its companion book, "The Reader: A Basic Teaching Tool for Parents," is a compilation of short stories written in a scaffolding style in which the learner advances gradually eliminating gaps in reading.
+Naejh decided to publish and share her program with parents due to her success in teaching children to read in three months.

 Naejh is retired and devotes her time to enjoying her family and writing.